Ricochet (software): History

 Originally called Torsion IM, Ricochet was renamed in June 2014.
 Ricochet is a modern alternative to TorChat, which hasn't been updated in several years, and to Tor Messenger, which is discontinued.
 On September 17, 2014, it was announced that the Invisible.im group would be working with Brooks on further development of Ricochet in a Wired article by Kim Zetter.
 Zetter also wrote that Ricochet's future plans included a protocol redesign and file-transfer capabilities.
 The protocol redesign was implemented in April 2015.

 In February 2016, Ricochet's developers made public a security audit that had been sponsored by the Open Technology Fund and carried out by the NCC Group in November 2015.
 The results of the audit were "reasonably positive".
 The audit identified "multiple areas of improvement" and one vulnerability that could be used to deanonymize users.
-According to Brooks, the vulnerability has been fixed in the latest release.
+According to Brooks, the vulnerability has been fixed as of 2016.